JinraeKim/FlightSims.jl/README.md

 - `State(env::AbstractEnv)`: return a function that produces structured states.
 - `dynamics(env::AbstractEnv)` and `dynamics!(env::AbstractEnv)`: return a function that maps out-of-place or in-place dynamics (resp.), compatible with `DifferentialEquations`.
 User can extend these methods or simply define other methods.
+- `apply_inputs(func; kwargs...)`: It is borrowed from [an MRAC example](https://jonniedie.github.io/ComponentArrays.jl/stable/examples/adaptive_control/).
+By using this, user can easily apply various kind of inputs into the dynamical system (environment).

 ### Simulation and data saving & loading
 - [ ] To-do: Fill the following contents.
 - `sim`: return `prob::ODEProblem` and `sol::ODESolution`.